 Computer Science, M.S.
 (Online)

 Students advised to take CSI 5305, Foundations of Operating Systems, by default, will (1) take the course to satisfy their 6th core class requirement (2) be graded on the standard grading mode, and (3) acknowledge that they have consulted with their Student Success Advisor about the impact it may have on their degree plan, academic standing, and funding eligibility.
 Students need to receive an 80% or higher for the course to satisfy their 6th core class requirement.
 Implications and more language are available in the student orientation course.
-Students will not be able to change the grade mode back to Credit/No Credit or select another course for this opportunity (if applicable).
+Students will not be able to change the grade mode back to Credit/No Credit or select another course for this opportunity (if applicable), at any time for any course attempt, including any repeat attempt(s).
 It is the student's responsibility to notify the program of a decision to opt out of this opportunity.
 They must email their Student Success Advisor, in writing, no later than the add deadline (usually the 5th day of class).
 Failure to properly notify the program may result in the student taking CSI 5305 as part of their core requirements, regardless of their decision.
 Alternately, students who are advised to take CSI 5304 and want to use that course as part of their core requirements must opt in by notifying their Student Success Advisor before the 5th class day, and agree, in writing, to similar language.

-Requirements for Master of Science (Online)
+Requirements for the MS in Computer Science (Online)

 Code | Title | Hours |